SX0818/TodoList/project_n2w7h/README.md

 since they have similarities among unrelated classes, we use interface to achieve multiple inheritance and loose coupling.

--In my UML class diagram, I kind of duplicate Task class, one is in the model package, another one is in the ui package.
+- In my UML class diagram, I kind of duplicate Task class, one is in the model package, another one is in the ui package.
 They have some similarities (private String name...), except that the Task class in the ui package has method about comparing different objects.
 Besides, maybe I should use abstract class to take generalization in other classes.